s1155003185/VCCProjectGeneratorVSCodeExtension/README.md

 Definition of Program Structure
     Class: C++ Class.
 Data storage.
+    Factory: Generate class based on Enum.
+    Form: Class with Manager.
+Call Manager to do action.
+    Manager: Class with model.
+Call service to modify model.
+    PropertyAccessor: Bridge between Control and model with thread safe access.
+Plending to have validation, trigger etc.
+    Service: Class with static function only.
+It is used to provide logic.
     Structure: C++ Structure.
 Used to support huge data process.
 Not support at the moment.
-    PropertyAccessor: Bridge between Control and model.
-Provide thread safe access, validation, trigger etc. Not support at the moment.
-    Service: Class with static function only.
-It is used to provide logic.
-    Manager: Class with model.
-Call service to modify model.
-    Form: Class with Manager.
-Call Manager to do action.

 Definition of Enum Class
     Class Property file: file name with format projectPrefix_objectName_property.hpp